Doctor of Philosophy (PhD/MPhil)

 My decision to study for PhD at Warwick was informed by the school’s reputation for world leading research.

-Degree of Doctor of Philosophy in Engineering (PhD)
+Doctor of Philosophy in Engineering (PhD)

 3-4 years full-time or 5-7 years part-time.